Beat the Price Increases and Save Money on Electricity in 2025

 Which Irish Suppliers Offer Fixed Rate Electricity Plans?

-Fixed rate electricity plans are currently only available from two electricity suppliers:
+Following recent market changes, fixed rate electricity plans are currently available from:

-Flogas also actively promotes fixed-rate plans under a 1-Year Price Guarantee for new customers.
+Flogas actively promotes fixed-rate plans under a 1-Year Price Guarantee for new customers, providing peace of mind against market fluctuations.

 They offer different fixed-rate options depending on your meter type: